firebears-frc/2017_Vision/README.md

 make
 ```

 On windows, this fails partway through - so you have to switch from Git BASH to Command Prompt after it fails, and re-run the makefile.
+Near the end it will fail again, and you'll have to run the makefile one last time in GIT BASH.

-The second dependency is CCV (You can switch back to GIT BASH on Windows), you can download by cd-ing into 2017_Vision/ and running
+The second dependency is CCV (Still GIT BASH on Windows), you can download by cd-ing into 2017_Vision/ and running

 ```
 make gitaclib